 - Retiring from the partnership, not taking 24-hour retirement and staying on the MPL to do non partnership work

 - Taking 24-hour retirement and returning to the partnership (still on the MPL)

 - Retiring from the partnership, taking 24 retirement and returning to non – partnership work (still on the MPL)

-- They need agreement from partners on the terms return to the partnership (this can sometimes cause issues) e.g. hours worked, voting rights etc.
+- Agreement must be obtained from the remaining partners regarding returning and the terms (this can sometimes cause issues) e.g., hours worked, voting rights etc.

 - The returning partner needs to make sure the agreement includes that they receive both elements of the superannuation payments on return (employees and employers)

 - It is a contractual right under GMS

 - The ICB should be consulted at the earliest opportunity and involved throughout